Foster Carer Reviews

 AMENDMENT

-This chapter was reviewed and updated in March 2023.
+This chapter was reviewed and updated in March 2024.

-2. Review Process - Summary
+1. Review Process – Summary

 Foster carers must be informed of the date of their review meeting well in advance.
-As a minimum, the review meeting must involve the Supervising Social Worker visiting the household and speaking to all household members.

 The review must be completed on the standard LCS review form, ensuring that all relevant information is obtained and collated from the relevant parties.
 The foster carers supervising social worker is responsible for completing the Foster carer annual review form on LCS, ensuring that all relevant is obtained and collated from relevant parties, including: